-The benefit level amounts to 80% of the basis in the first three months, 60% thereafter and 50% of the basis after the one year of receiving the benefit The minimum benefit level is equal to the 350 EUR while the maximum level is set to 892.50 EUR.
-In some cases, if unemployed person's obligations are not met, the unemployment wage compensation is reduced by 30%, but it cannot be lower than minimum level.
-EUROMOD note: the decreases in payments due to unmet obligations are not modelled due to data limitations.
+The benefit level amounts to 80% of the basis in the first three months, 60% thereafter and 50% of the basis after the one year of receiving the benefit and.
+The minimum benefit level is equal to the 350 EUR while the maximum level is set to 892.50 EUR..

 The basis for determining the level of unemployment compensation is an eight months' average gross wage of the unemployed person prior to unemployment.
-The basis for determining the basis for the level of unemployment compensation for persons younger than 30 years (who were employed between 6 and 9 months in the last 24 months prior to the termination of employment) is a five months' average gross wage of the unemployed person prior to unemployment.
+Since March 2013, the basis for determining the basis for the level of unemployment compensation for persons younger than 30 years (who were employed between 6 and 9 months in the last 24 months prior to the termination of employment) is a five months' average gross wage of the unemployed person prior to unemployment.

-The beneficiaries pay employee part of health-, pension- and disability insurance, while the employer part is paid by Employment service of Slovenia.
-Those unemployed, who are lacking up to one year until retirement, have their pension and disability insurance contributions paid by the employment service until they retire.
-Before January 2018 unemployed, who were lacking up to two years until retirement were eligible for credited social security contributions.
-Credited social security contributions are part of the gross income, but they are not taxed with personal income tax.
+The beneficiaries pay employee part of health-, pension- and disability insurance, while the employer part is paid by Employment service of Slovenia. those unemployed, who are lacking up to two years until retirement, have their pension and disability insurance contributions paid by the employment service until they retire.
+In fact legislation in 2011 shortened the period from former three to one year before the retirement conditions are met, but amendment to the Labour market regulation act in 2013 prolonged the period to two years before the retirement conditions are met, until year 2018.
+So, currently beneficiaries are unemployed, who are lacking up to two years until retirement.
+Paid social security contributions are part of the gross income, but they are not taxed with personal income tax.